-A license is required for each place of business.
-A distributor shall obtain for each place of business a distributor's license and pay a tax of twenty five dollars (\$25.00) for each license.
-"Place of business" means any place where a distributor receives or stores non-tax-paid cigarettes.
 The distributor must notify the Secretary in writing of the exact location and telephone number of all warehouse or storage facilities where non-tax-paid cigarettes are received or stored before such facilities are placed in use.
-A license is not transferable or assignable and must be displayed at the place of business for which it is issued.
+A license is not transferable or assignable and must be displayed in a conspicuous place at each of the locations for which it is issued.
 The tax due for the license cannot be prorated.

 A refund of a license tax is allowed only when the tax was collected and paid in error.
-No refund is allowed when a license holder surrenders a license or the Secretary cancels a license.
+No refund is allowed when a licensee cancels a license or the Secretary revokes a license.

-A license holder may obtain a duplicate license, without charge, if it is established that the original license has been lost, destroyed, or defaced.
+A licensee may obtain a duplicate license, without charge, if it is established that the original license has been lost, destroyed, or defaced.
 An amended license may be obtained, without charge, if it is established that the location of the place of business for which the license was issued has changed.
 Each duplicate or amended license will state that it is a duplicate or amended license, as appropriate.